unculture/creative-boilerplate/readme.md

 3. Edit `package.json` replacing the values of `name` and `description` with those for the new creative.

+4. Clear the contents of the `readme.md` file.

-4. Initialize a new git repository:
+5. Initialize a new git repository:

     - `rm -rf .git`
     - `git init`